Larzuwa/udacity_bikeshare_project/README.md

 ### Date created
-Created on the 18th of April 2020
+Created on Saturday the 18th of April 2020

 ### Project Title
 Udacity's bikeshare project